akleemans/series-downloader/README.md

  * a BitTorrent-client
  * a browser which automatically redirects magnet-links to the BitTorrent-client

+Note: Most BitTorrent-clients can be configured to start downloads directly when a torrent/magnet-link has been received.

 ## Usage
 Specify your favorite TV series in *series.txt* and start the downloader by typing